Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ```

-Note that the lock after acquiring the lock, we first check if the requested key
+Note that after acquiring the lock, we first check if the requested key
 has been filled by another thread, to prevent unnecessary calls to
 `_do_expensive_calculation` if another thread filled the cache while the thread
 currently holding the lock was blocked on acquiring the lock.
 Also note that